Libera-Chat/libera-chat.github.io/bylaws.md

 2. Dissolution requires a vote with at least a two-thirds majority on two consecutive monthly general meetings.

-3. The first monthly general meeting that votes for dissolution should also determine what should happen with the assets of the organisation.
+3. The first monthly general meeting that votes for dissolution shall also determine what should happen with the assets of the organisation.